MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/activedirectory/Get-ADUser.md

 The **Get-ADUser** cmdlet gets a specified user object or performs a search to get multiple user objects.

 The *Identity* parameter specifies the Active Directory user to get.
-You can identify a user by its distinguished name (DN), GUID, security identifier (SID) or Security Account Manager (SAM) account name.
+You can identify a user by its distinguished name (DN), GUID, security identifier (SID), or Security Account Manager (SAM) account name.
 You can also set the parameter to a user object variable such as `$<localUserObject>` or pass a user object through the pipeline to the *Identity* parameter.

 To search for and retrieve more than one user, use the *Filter* or *LDAPFilter* parameters.